ReVanced/revanced-branding/README.md

 ## 🔤 ReVanced marks

-The ReVanced marks include, but are not limited to
+The ReVanced marks include but are not limited to

 - The ReVanced name
 - The ReVanced logo